What Are The Dominant And Recessive Traits

 Before diving deeper, let's clarify two important terms:

 • Genotype: This refers to the genetic makeup of an organism, the specific combination of alleles it possesses for a particular gene.
-For example, an organism could have a homozygous dominant genotype (AA), a heterozygous genotype (Aa), or a homozygous recessive genotype (aa).
+To give you an idea, an organism could have a homozygous dominant genotype (AA), a heterozygous genotype (Aa), or a homozygous recessive genotype (aa).

 • Phenotype: This refers to the observable physical or biochemical characteristics of an organism, determined by its genotype and environmental influences.
-In our flower color example, the phenotype could be purple flowers or white flowers.
+In our flower color example, the phenotype could be purple flowers or white flowers Not complicated — just consistent..

 Dominant Traits: Always Expressed

 A dominant trait will always be expressed if at least one copy of the dominant allele is present.
-This means that individuals with a homozygous dominant genotype (AA) and those with a heterozygous genotype (Aa) will both exhibit the dominant phenotype.
-For instance, if "A" represents the allele for purple flowers and "a" represents the allele for white flowers, both AA and Aa individuals will have purple flowers.
-Only individuals with the aa genotype will have white flowers.
+Take this case: if "A" represents the allele for purple flowers and "a" represents the allele for white flowers, both AA and Aa individuals will have purple flowers.
+So in practice, individuals with a homozygous dominant genotype (AA) and those with a heterozygous genotype (Aa) will both exhibit the dominant phenotype.
+Only individuals with the aa genotype will have white flowers Simple as that..

 Examples of Dominant Traits in Humans: